Sadettin Saran

-Steven Sadettin Saran (born 30 August 1964) is a Turkish athlete, businessman and sports executive and candidate for presidency of Fenerbahçe SK.
+Steven Sadettin Saran (born 30 August 1964) is a Turkish-American athlete, businessman and sports executive.
+In September 2025, he became the 34th president of Fenerbahçe Sports Club.

 Biography

-He was born on 30 August 1964 in Denver, Colorado.
+Saran was born in Denver, Colorado to a Turkish father Özbek Saran and an American mother Geraldine Saran.
 He studied Mechanical Engineering at the University of Kentucky in the United States.

+While he was studying in the US, he was the team captain of the school's swimming team and was selected as the Most Valuable Athlete for two years.
+He was the captain of the Turkish National Swimming Team in 1984–1985 and broke the 50-meter freestyle swimming record during this period.

-Saran, who later came to Turkey, worked at the Ministry of Culture and Tourism.
+Saran, who later came to Turkey after completing his education, worked at the Ministry of Culture and Tourism.
 Later, he founded Saran Holding and assumed the representation of many well-known world brands.
 Between 1990 and 1995, he served as Assistant General Manager and General Manager at Martin Marietta's Ankara Office.
-While he was studying in the US, he was the team captain of the school's swimming team and was selected as the Most Valuable Athlete for two years.
-He was the captain of the Turkish National Swimming Team in 1984–1985 and broke the 50-meter freestyle swimming record during this period.
-Saran, who was a shareholder of Borussia Dortmund, one of the Bundesliga teams, sold his shares after the racist and Islamaphobic reactions from the fans.

 Saran, who has a daughter named Lal from a previous marriage, speaks Spanish and intermediate German as well as English.

+Saran Holding

+Saran Holding, which he founded in Istanbul in 1990, operates in the media, publishing, internet platforms, aviation, tourism and betting sectors.

+In Saran Media, it owns approximately 65% of sports broadcasting in Turkey and holds the broadcasting rights for major events such as La Liga, Serie A, Premier League, and UEFA competitions.
+It also operates hotels in Split and Prague in the tourism sector.
+With 33 different companies and approximately 2,000 employees, the company is one of Türkiye's major business groups.

 Media organizations such as S Sport, Radyospor, Radyo Music, Radyo Traffic, Ajansspor sports portal and tuttur.com betting site also belong to Sadettin Saran.
+(He halted operations of tuttur.com because of legislation of Turkish Football Federation.)